Part 18: Riley's Journal Fragments: "There is Suffering and Misery Everywhere Throughout America."

 The tone of Riley's writing is intense, hostile even.
 The journal entry mirrors some of the feelings many of us are experiencing now, trapped in our homes during the Corona Virus fall out.
 I've been here in Seattle, the epicenter, wondering why our government waited so long to stop the spread of COVID-19.
 I'm a sole proprietor, and I'm in a lease.
 We small business owners are screwed.
 The laws here are on the side of commercial landlords by a long mile.

-Here are the four pages.
+Here are the four pages I just found.
 Let me know what you think.